skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Each level of study will become more difficult as you progress.
 </div>

-This is the phylactery of a Lich named Mordan.
+This is the phylactery of a lich named Mordan.
 It is (for some reason) infused with both good and evil magic.
 The object has an owner.
 To learn more about how this works, he will need to study the object in depth.

 They party is shocked.
 What have they just done?
-It seems they have somehow freed or awoken a Lich.
+It seems they have somehow freed or awoken a lich.
 Does Noreeno even know what this thing is?

 They have an hour until Noreeno arrives.
 Skeeve spends this hour